-With the introduction of MongoClient, updates are performed with write concern enabled.
-Simon mimics this behavior by setting the safe option in the Meta class to True.
+With the introduction of MongoClient, updates are performed with write concern enabled by default.
 To revert to the previous behavior seen in versions of PyMongo prior to 2.4, set the safe option to False.
 When write concern is disabled at the model level, it can still be used on a case by case basis by providing safe=True as a parameter to method calls.